 Goldwind retains a 25 per cent interest in White Rock and has partnered with CECEP Wind Power for a 75 per cent investment for construction and operation of the project.

-White Rock Wind Farm will be one of ten projects opening its gates on Sunday 21 October as part of Wind Farm Open Day, to find out more here.
+White Rock Wind Farm will be one of ten projects opening its gates on Sunday 21 October as part of Wind Farm Open Day, find out more here.